 Its readership is primarily academic, although various sections, the “Out of the Box” section in particular, seek to reach a wider audience.

 JEHRHE publishes all of its texts in open access.
-Its linguistic policy also aims to provide the broadest access to its publications: texts written in French are published in French and also translated into English (by the journal), while texts written in English are published in that language without a translation into French (the journal could not meet the cost).
+Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, without asking prior permission from the publisher or the author.
+Unless otherwise indicated, the contents of the site are under the Creative Commons Attribution - No Commercial Use - No Modification 4.0 International (CC BY-NC-ND 4.0) license.
+JEHRHE's linguistic policy also aims to provide the broadest access to its publications: texts written in French are published in French and also translated into English (by the journal), while texts written in English are published in that language without a translation into French (the journal could not meet the cost).

-Free access to all of the content, including English translations of French-language contributions, are made available thanks to the financial support of the Fondation Groupe EDF, which owns JEHRHE through the Committee for the History of Electricity and Energy that it has been home to since 2001.
+JEHRHE charges no fee to the authors or his/her institution.
+Free access to all of the content, and translations of French-language contributions, are made available thanks to the financial support of the Fondation Groupe EDF, which owns JEHRHE through the Committee for the History of Electricity and Energy that it has been home to since 2001.
 To learn more about the Committee: https://bit.ly/2QR3TGf

 JEHRHE publishes at least two issues per year.
 Each is structured around a Special issue coordinated by guest editors.
 The goal of guest editors is to promote the overall quality and coherence of the Special issue, while remaining attentive to the variety of contexts being studied (in terms of geography and energy), as well as the diversity of authors (parity in gender and career advancement).